fossil-lib/fscl-xdata-c/readme.md

 # Fossil XStructures - `C`

-Dive into the world of optimized data structures with Fossil XData Structures.
-This library provides a collection of meticulously crafted data structures designed to maximize efficiency and performance.
-Whether you're working with arrays, linked lists, trees, or more, Fossil XData Structures ensures that your data management is seamless and highly effective.
+XStructures refers to a collection of advanced or extended data structures designed to provide efficient and specialized solutions for various programming tasks.
+These structures often go beyond the standard offerings, offering optimizations, additional functionalities, or improved performance characteristics.
+Examples of such structures might include advanced tree or graph representations, specialized linked lists, or data structures tailored for specific use cases.
+The "x" prefix suggests an extension or enhancement beyond basic structures, catering to more complex programming needs.

 ## Prerequisites